 Good Health Foundation, Inc. (the Foundation) is a nonprofit corporation organized and operated under the laws of the State of Florida to provide philanthropic resources for the Health Care District of Palm Beach County, Florida (the District).
 The Foundation's mission is to advance the health of residents and visitors in Palm Beach County through access to local quality health care.
-The Foundation is a component unit of the District.

-The Foundation was originally incorporated in 1994 as the Trauma Foundation of the Palm Beaches, Inc. for the purpose of allowing patients treated in the District's trauma program and others to make taxdeductible charitable contributions to benefit the District's trauma program and the programs of other nonprofit organizations similarly engaged in trauma services, injury prevention and other educational activities related to trauma awareness.
-The Foundation is governed by an independent Board of Directors that consists of no fewer than 5 and no more than 15 Directors with one representative appointed by the Board of District Hospital Holdings, Inc., one representative appointed by the board of District Clinic Holdings, Inc., and one representative appointed by the Glades Rural Area Support Board and the remaining directors elected by the existing Board of Directors.
+The Foundation was originally incorporated in 1994 as the Trauma Foundation of the Palm Beaches, Inc. for the purpose of allowing patients treated in the District's trauma program and others to make tax-deductible charitable contributions to benefit the District's trauma program and the programs of other nonprofit organizations similarly engaged in trauma services, injury prevention and other educational activities related to trauma awareness.
+In 2015, the Foundation's name was changed to the Good Health Foundation, Inc. The Foundation is governed by an independent board of directors that consists of no fewer than 5 and no more than 15 directors with one representative appointed by the board of District Hospital Holdings, Inc., one representative appointed by the board of District Clinic Holdings, Inc., and one representative appointed by the Glades Rural Area Support Board.
+The remaining directors are elected by the existing board of directors.